Self-care and Prosperity

 Self-care is a popular word that has been trending in various articles and online publications, even topping the Google Search engine tab in previous years.
 It’s also been the subject of self-empowerment, especially amongst women, in politically overturned times.
 Yet, it feels overused to the point where many of us have grown tired of hearing it.
 Many failed to realize that self-care can be a strategic and integral part of modern business plans.
 Adding self-care approaches can help improve productivity, teamwork, and innovation.

 Midwives who pay attention to their own physical and emotional health are better able to handle the challenges of supporting their patients.
-They adapt to changes, build strong relationships and recover from setbacks.
+They adapt to changes, build strong relationships, and recover from setbacks.
 Here are some suggestions for personalizing your self-care strategy.
-While self-care once seemed like a foreign concept, there is increasing understanding within the healthcare industry that not only it is beneficial for our personal heath, but by taking time for ourselves we also become better midwives.
+While self-care once seemed like a foreign concept, there is increasing understanding within the healthcare industry that not only it is beneficial for our personal health, but by taking time for ourselves we also become better midwives.

 1. Wellness and mind-body practice is a health path forward.

 As we struggle to “do it all”, how much does all facets of our health suffer?
 What are our daily practices to protect our body, mind and spirit?
 According to a study by the National Institutes of Health, individuals who engaged in a meditation retreat were assessed before and after.
 Active participants reported a decrease in anxiety and depression as well as an increase in mindfulness.
 The practice of mindfulness is as simple as maintaining a moment-by-moment awareness of our thoughts through a gentle, nurturing lens.